annsayuri/annsayuri/README.md

 [![GitHub Followers](https://img.shields.io/github/followers/annsayuri?label=Follow%20Me&style=social)](https://github.com/annsayuri)

 *⚡ "Code is like humor.
-When you have to explain it, it's bad." — Cory House*
+When you have to explain it, it's bad." — Cory House...*

 </div>